Anti-Duvalier protest movement: Referendum and opposition

-The 1985 Haitian constitutional referendum increased Duvalier’s power, angering much of the populace.
+The 1985 Haitian constitutional referendum increased Duvalier's power, angering much of the populace.
 In November 1985, opposition held protests in cities around the country, which led to many protesters to be arrested and killed by law enforcement.
 That same month, protesters held a demonstration with popular slogans and signs.
 The troops shot at the protesters, killing at least three students.
 The protests continued through December in two main towns, but did not reach the capital.
 Students started to boycott classes.
 Church radio stations, the only independent news sources, stopped broadcasting, making it very difficult for much of the country to get any information about the strikes.
-It seemed that some news outlets closed voluntary, while the government closed the more outspoken ones down itself.
+It seemed that some news outlets closed voluntarily, while the government closed the more outspoken ones down itself.
 In December 1985, increased state violence led the U.S. to threaten to cut off aid.

 On 7 January, when students of most age groups returned to school from break, there were a significant number of protests.
 The government responded by closing schools across the country.
 It also responded to protests by arresting people, and forcing businessmen, civil servants, and military officials to swear loyalty to Duvalier in the palace.
 Nevertheless, the army threatened to turn against the regime if Duvalier failed to resolve the political crisis.
 Duvalier declared a nationwide day of mourning for the students murdered in November, and swore to try the police officers that had killed them.
 He also drove around the capital throwing money from his car window, and fired some officials, but many people declared that the efforts to improve his image had not appeased them.
 On 13 January 1986, opposition called for a general strike and both Catholic and Protestant church officials in the predominantly Catholic nation denounced Duvalier's rule, declaring their opposition to the injustice and oppression that the dictatorship exercised.
 In the capital city, protesters handed out leaflets calling for Operation Déchoukaj, to organize a general strike against the regime.
 Activists set up roadblocks separating Port-au-Prince from the rest of the country.
 Citizens continued expressing their unhappiness by painting slogans on walls, speaking more openly with international reporters, and occasional expressions of violence.
-The U.S. threatened to cut aid, and 4 senior officials stepped down from the government.
+The U.S. threatened to cut aid, and four senior officials stepped down from the government.